 There are many more suitable sites and many grounds on which the proposal falls short of both Local and National Policy.
 I am yet to see a meaningful argument for the site.
-I strongly urge that this application is refused outright and further appeals dismissed too.
+I cannot see a demonstrable need for the development at this location when there are suitable reserves on sites which do not require the minerals to be exported for processing.